Maybe you recently met somebody via a 3.7-star dating app.

-Maybe you met somebody via a 3.7-star dating app after exams ended.
-And just when you thought your convos with your match were showing high-level promise—and you were looking forward to at long last seeing this person after quarantine—they suddenly started leaving you on read.
+Just when you thought your convos with your match were showing high-level promise—and you were looking forward to, at long last, seeing this person after you both get vaccinated—they suddenly, one day, left you on read.
 And they never got back to you.

 This is the world that ghosts and ghostees visit.

-Ghosting: To abruptly "cut off all contact with" someone (such as a former romantic partner) by no longer accepting or responding to phone calls, instant messages, etc.
+Ghosting: To abruptly "cut off all contact with" someone (such as a former romantic prospect/partner) by no longer accepting or responding to phone calls, instant messages, etc.

 If you have recently been ghosted, know that it's not your fault: People may choose to ghost because they think it’s easier than explaining themselves.
-They may even be more inclined to do so during this stressful time. ;But these people sometimes don’t realize how hurtful their vanishing acts can be.
+They may even be more inclined to do so during this stressful time.
+However, those who ghost sometimes don’t realize just how hurtful their vanishing acts can be.

 So, I invite you to come on a ghostee’s journey and learn some ways to move on.

 Stage 1: The restlessness